pmbrull/pmbrull-github-io-archive/_posts/Spark-Series/2018-35-26-SparkMLlibI.md

 And what about Dataframes and Datasets?

-In Python API we don't have such a problem, as one can only work with DataFrames, where a DF is just a Dataset where each row is accessed by the generic type **Row**.
-Same definition applies with Java, though there exists a separated Dataset object, where one needs to define a row container.
+In Python API we don't have such a problem, as one can only work with DataFrames, where a DF is just a Dataset and each row is accessed by the generic type **Row**.
+Same definition applies to Java, though there exists a separated Dataset object, where one needs to define a row container.